damien-masse/codac/doc/manual/manual/visualization/figures.rst

 Note that for the VIBes output to work, the VIBes viewer must be launched before the program is run.

+.. _subsec-graphics-figures-figure2d:

 Figure2D
 --------

+The basic class for 2D visualization is Figure2D.
+It is used to create a figure that can be displayed in VIBes or saved in an xml file for IPE.
+The constructor takes two arguments: the name of the figure and the graphical output.
+A boolean can be added to specify if the figure is to be used
+DefaultView (see :ref:`_subsec-graphics-figures-figure2d-defaultview`).

 .. tabs::